Janda95/IPSubnet-Andriod/README.md

 Current Version is not on app store and is currently a work in progress for personal use.
 If you would like to download and modify this code for personal use then feel free!
 This is a personal project for my father who requested an application for a subnet calculator drawing inspiration from a web application that does something similar.

 # My development environment:
-- OS: Ubuntu 18.04.1 LTS
+- OS: Ubuntu 18.04.1 LTS (Bionic Beaver)
-- AndriodSDK Version:
+- AndriodSDK Version: 3.5
+- Minimum Application API: 21 (5.0 Lollipop)
-- Minimum Target Version:
+- Target Application API: 28 (9.0 Pie)
 - Google Java Style Guide
+- Travis CI Testing Integration

 # Devices Tested
 - Google Pixel 2 (Simulator)